rnag/aws-cdk-secure-api/README.rst

 * A CDK Construct which sets up a `RestApi`_ secured behind an API key.
 * An API key is `auto-generated`_ and stored in SSM Parameter Store (which is a free service) as needed.
-* Local cache for the API key, so that API calls are not needed for future CDK deployments.
+* Local cache for the API key, so that API calls are not needed in future CDK deployments.
 * Helper methods for ``SecureRestApi``, to make it easier to integrate a method for an AWS Lambda function for example.